seleniumQuery/seleniumQuery/README.md

 # Contributing

-The tool is just beginning, there's a lot of room for improvement.
-Some of its main functionalities were just made up (and didn't exist in jQuery), like the `.waitUntil()`, the `.as()` plugins, the driver builder and so on.
+The tool quite simple, so there's a lot of room for improvement.
+Some of its main functionalities were just created (didn't exist in jQuery) for our specific needs, like the `.waitUntil()`, the `.as()` plugins, the driver builder and so on.
 So if you come up with an idea of something that could be useful, tell us, or, even better, do it yourself and join the team!

 ## Goals and non-goals